Model factory and dwelling, The Rocks: Further information

-The façades are substantially intact with regard to expressing the original 1911 form of the building including the external brickwork, roughcast render, timber window and door frames, the suspended awning over the Grosvenor Street shopfront and the dramatically curved parapet around the flat roof.
-The addition of the penthouse to the roof of 117-119 Harrington Street alters the view and appreciation of the building looking east down Essex Street.
-The tiling around the Essex Street entry to the lowest floor and the subsequent removal of the tiles (leaving a cement rendered area) impacts on the integrity of the Essex Street façade.
-The interior structure of mild steel stanchion and mild steel main beam remains but all the timber joists and flooring have been removed and replaced.
+The façades are substantially intact with regard to expressing the original 1911 form of the building including the external brickwork, roughcast render, timber window and door frames, the suspended awning over the Gloucester Street shopfront and the dramatically curved parapet around the flat roof.
+The addition of the penthouse to the roof of 117–119 Harrington Street alters the view and appreciation of the building looking east down Essex Street.
+The tiling around the Essex Street entry to the lowest floor and the subsequent removal of the tiles (leaving a cement-rendered area) impacts on the integrity of the Essex Street façade.
+The interior structure of mild-steel stanchion and mild-steel main beam remains, but all the timber joists and flooring have been removed and replaced.
 Interior wall and floor tiling and all the sanitary fixtures have been removed.